robinjanssens/OctoPrint-for-MiCaBoard/README.md

 # Running OctoPrint on the MiCa7688 MEGA

+*This Repository is an old version of OctoPrint which is compatible and optimized for the MiCaBoard.
+If you are looking for the original OctoPrint repository ['Press Here'](https://github.com/foosel/OctoPrint)*

 ## Create Overlay

 If you want to run OctoPrint you will need more storage than is provided so we need to enlarge the storage space by creating an overlay onto a microSD card.
 If you already done this you can skip this part.